Limit distributions of branching Markov chains: Topological convergence of populations

 Boundary convergence of Markov chains is a vast and active area, and the purpose of the examples above is just to convey its flavour as a backdrop for \thmref{thm:kconv} rather than to provide any comprehensive overview.
 Without going into further details, let us mention, for instance, the related work on the visual compactification of Cartan -- Hadamard manifolds, the Busemann (or horospheric) compactification of metric spaces, various compactifications of Riemannian symmetric spaces, boundaries of planar graphs, the Thurston compactification of Teichm\"uller space, etc.\ etc.

-\note{W: Here I commented out a few lines, because it was/is not more explicit, and also, because if I understand correctly what you wrote here, then $\Xs$ would in general not be discrete in the M compactification (unless one has bounded range).} Let us finally discuss a compactification of the state space $\Xs$ intrinsically determined just by the transition operator $P$.
+Let us finally discuss a compactification of the state space $\Xs$ intrinsically determined just by the transition operator $P$.
 The latter, as always, is assumed to satisfy condition \eqref{ass:tc}, and therefore a normalisation of the Green kernel produces the \sfemph{Martin kernel}

 where $o\in\Xs$ is a fixed reference point.
 The \sfemph{Martin compactification} is the unique (up to homeomorphisms) minimal compactification $\ol \Xs_M=\Xs\cup\p_M\Xs$ of the state space $\Xs$ to which each function $K_o(x,\cdot),\;x \in \Xs$, extends continuously in the second variable (e.g., see Woess \cite{Woess09} for a detailed exposition).
-The Martin compactification of a \emph{bounded range} Markov operator $P$ on a graph $\Xs$ is known to be comparable with the aforementioned geometric compactifications of $\Xs$ in the following situations: \begin{itemize} \item[{\rm (i)}] it is finer than the end compactification; \item[{\rm (ii)}] it coincides with the hyperbolic compactification\,---\,if $\Xs$ is hyperbolic and $r(P)<1$; \item[{\rm (iii)}] it is finer than the Floyd compactification\,---\,if $(\Xs,P)$ is a random walk on (the Cayley graph of) a finitely generated group. \end{itemize} For (i) and (ii), see \textsc{Woess} \cite[Chapter IV]{Woess00} and the references therein; (iii) is very recent and due to {\sc Gekhtman, Gerasimov, Potyagailo and Yang} \cite{Gekhtman-Gerasimov-Potyagailo-Yang21}. \note{V: References about when the Martin compactification is Dirichlet regular or not? -- W: No, too much.
-IDEA: if we have any resolutive compactification, isn't it sufficient for us to have that every point in the support of the harmonic measure class on the resulting boundary is Dirichlet regular?
-Is compactness needed here?}
+The Martin compactification of a \emph{bounded range} Markov operator $P$ on a graph $\Xs$ is known to be comparable with the aforementioned geometric compactifications of $\Xs$ in the following situations: \begin{itemize} \item[{\rm (i)}] it is finer than the end compactification; \item[{\rm (ii)}] it coincides with the hyperbolic compactification\,---\,if $\Xs$ is hyperbolic and $r(P)<1$; \item[{\rm (iii)}] it is finer than the Floyd compactification\,---\,if $(\Xs,P)$ is a random walk on (the Cayley graph of) a finitely generated group. \end{itemize} For (i) and (ii), see \textsc{Woess} \cite[Chapter IV]{Woess00} and the references therein; (iii) is very recent and due to {\sc Gekhtman, Gerasimov, Potyagailo and Yang} \cite{Gekhtman-Gerasimov-Potyagailo-Yang21}.

 Every positive harmonic function $h$ has an integral representation

 for a unique Borel measure $\nu_o^h$ on $\p_M\Xs$.
 The Martin compactification is stochastically resolutive, and the hitting distribution $\nu_o$ issued from the reference point $o$ is precisely the representing measure $\nu_o^\1$ of the constant harmonic function $\1(x)\equiv 1$.
 There are various classes of Markov chains for which the Martin compactification is Dirichlet regular, but there are also many classes for which it is not.
 In any case, at least claim (iii) of \thmref{thm:kconv} always applies to the Martin compactification.